studentkittens/lncs-pandoc/paper.md

 It builts on the upcoming and already well-established init system ``systemd`` to manage all services running on the server or cluster. ``systemd`` requires one to write a so-called Unit-file to be able to start, stop and monitor a service.
-Basically it is a key-value mapping of events and the commands that should be executed in this case.
+Basically, it is a key-value mapping of events and the commands that should be executed in this case.
 Additionally the dependency of the unit can be configured, so ``systemd`` can start all dependency units needed to start a service.

-For *CoreOS* the unit files will usually start docker containers and might for example look like this:
+For *CoreOS* the unit files will usually start docker containers and might for example look like this for an application that just repeats *Hello World*:

 ```
 [Unit]
-Description=HelloService
+Description=HelloService   # Name of the service.
-Requires=docker.service
+Requires=docker.service    # Dependency: Docker
-After=docker.service
+After=docker.service       # May be started only after docker.

 [Service]
 ExecStart=/usr/bin/docker run busybox \
  /bin/sh -c "while true; do echo Hello World; sleep 1; done"

 [Install]
-WantedBy=multi-user.target
+WantedBy=multi-user.target # When to start this automatically?
 ```

 For a cluster where every machine runs on *CoreOS*, it would be cumbersome to